ZaLiTHkA/dashcam-vid-clipper/docs/Video-Clipper.md

-## Dashcam Rewrapper
+## Video Clipper

-this utility is a self-contained PowerShell script, designed to assist with basic dashcam video clip processing.
+this came into being to assist me with basic dashcam video clip processing.. using a CSV-style project configuration file, this script will cut specified time spans out of any number of source clips, and concatenate them all into one output file.

+but, that's pretty much it. :)

 ### Standard Usage